mwager/BDD_Katas/readme.md

 `$ npm test`

-open the browser at http://localhost:9876/debug.html
+Then open a browser at http://localhost:9876/debug.html

 ## Playing the game

-The game may be played via the command line or in a web browser.
+The game may be played [here](https://mwager.github.io/BDD_Katas/).
+See `index.html`.

-Command line:

-    $ npm start

-Browser: TODO

 ## Specification